 Miniature Mincemeat Tarts are a must on the Canadian Christmas Goodie Platter!

 Delicious with mincemeat ice cream, too.
-Yet, homemade vanilla holds that classic memory and reveals the time and place for me.
-And I never make anything the size we used to make it, yet mincemeat tarts would definitely be a dessert I would consider making in the regular muffin pan: less pastry, more filling.
+Yet, homemade vanilla holds that classic taste memory and reveals time and place for me.
+I never make anything the size we used to make it, yet mincemeat tarts would definitely be a dessert I would consider making in the regular muffin pan: less pastry, more filling.
 YUM.

 I almost always have discs of bagged and well wrapped frozen homemade pastry in the freezer.
 This is pie country, after all!
 One disc makes 24 small tarts.